-Our Gathering and Processing Division consists of gathering, compressing, dehydrating, treating, conditioning, processing, and marketing natural gas and gathering crude oil.
+Our Gathering and Processing segment consists of gathering, compressing, dehydrating, treating, conditioning, processing, and marketing natural gas and gathering crude oil.
 The gathering of natural gas consists of aggregating natural gas produced from various wells through small diameter gathering lines to processing plants.
 Natural gas has a widely varying composition depending on the field, the formation and the reservoir from which it is produced.
 The processing of natural gas consists of the extraction of imbedded NGLs and the removal of water vapor and other contaminants to form (i) a stream of marketable natural gas, commonly referred to as residue gas, and (ii) a stream of mixed NGLs.
 Once processed, the residue gas is transported to markets through pipelines that are owned by either the gatherers and processors or third parties.
 End-users of residue gas include large commercial and industrial customers, as well as natural gas and electric utilities serving individual consumers.
 We sell our residue gas either directly to such end-users or to marketers into intrastate or interstate pipelines, which are typically located in close proximity or with ready access to our facilities.
-The gathering of crude oil consists of aggregating crude oil production through gathering systems and by truck delivery to terminals where crude oil is stored for further delivery to downstream markets by truck, pipeline or rail.
+The gathering of crude oil consists of aggregating crude oil production primarily through gathering pipeline systems, which deliver crude oil to a combination of other pipelines, rail and truck.

 Adding to the Supply